ezylang/pages-playground/docs/concepts/rounding.md

 ## Precision, Scale and Rounding

-EvalEx uses _java.math.BigDecimal_ values for (most) calculations and for internal storage of values and variables.
+EvalEx uses _java.math.BigDecimal_ values for (most) calculations and for internal storage of number values and variables.

 In contrast to float or double values, which are stored in floating-point arithmetic, BigDecimal values are stored as signed decimal number of arbitrary precision with an associated scale.

+This makes BigDecimal a perfect choice in applications, where the precise decimal values are needed, e.g. in financial systems.

 ### Precision